Set up Eleventy

 develop branch on Github, so that I only push/merge to

 master when I want to trigger a deployment.

-If you head back over to Github, you should see that Travis has created a new branch,
+If you head back over to Github, you should see that Travis has populated the

-gh-pages, with the built site inside.
-You should also now be able to see your site live.
-I hope you've found this post useful, please get in touch if you have any questions or comments.
+I hope you've found this post useful.
+Please get in touch if you have any questions or comments.
 Thanks for reading.